Ozzymara/mind-haven/README.md

 | AAA | Fonts should be clear and legible | 4.5:1 (N/A) | 3:1 | 3:1 |
 | AA | Requires simplified language for readability | 7:1 (N/A) | 4.5:1 | 3:1 |

-Moreover, the chosen colours align with the website’s design reinforcing its recognition and visual appeal.
+Moreover, the chosen colours align with the website’s design, reinforcing its recognition and visual appeal.
 The combination also offers a soft, approachable look that fits the intended audience, especially in mental health awareness contexts where calming tones matter.

 ## 🔠 Fonts